PRINCIPLES OF RESEARCH ETHICS AND PUBLICATION

 2. All articles and studies submitted to the journal are reviewed using a licensed plagiarism program.
 According to the report received from these programs, articles and studies with a similarity rate above 10%, excluding references, are rejected without entering the referee process.

-4. In case of quoting from the studies published in TRAD, it is obligatory to refer the source.
-The use of the entire article is subject to the permission of the journal.
+3. In case of quoting from the studies published in TRAD, it is obligatory to refer the source.

 1. Authors who did not contribute to the design, planning, execution and publication of scientific research cannot be listed among the names of the authors.